 STOP PRESS!
-Security improvements: I have decided, in view of recent developments, and with your security, dear readers very much in mind, to suspend both Facebook and Twitter feeds to this site and have instituted a new internal email:
+Security improvements: I have decided, in view of recent developments in the news in general, to suspend both Facebook and Twitter feeds to this site and have instituted a new internal email:

 email@example.com for all future correspondence regarding this website.

 SPECIAL ANNOUNCEMENT: Akenhead Crosswords announced on 5th June 2019, the successful on-line publication (above) of the mammoth Diamond Jubilee Puzzle compiled by Brian Greer in February 1990 to celebrate 60 Years of The Times crossword, the original compiled by Adrian Bell and published in The Times, on Saturday 1st February 1930.
 N.B.
 To reveal entire grid, reduce Zoom facility from standard 100% to 67% (three vertical dots top right).

 Here at crosswordsakenhead.com we would like once again to thank David Parfitt, Times Puzzles editor at TOL for a welcome mention in his weekly bulletin (and the current crossword crew, some of whom I know well).